laminas/laminas-escaper/doc/book/configuration.md

 # Configuration

-`Zend\Escaper\Escaper` has only one configuration option available, and that is the encoding to be used by the `Escaper` instance.
+`Laminas\Escaper\Escaper` has only one configuration option available, and that is the encoding to be used by the `Escaper` instance.

 The default encoding is **utf-8**.
 Other supported encodings are: